Layto888/Password-meter-py/README.md

 Rate your password or generate a strong one.

-Nota bene : The program is inspired from: http://www.passwordmeter.com/ with different approach and proper code.

 Features:
 - A simple to use API for testing the strength of your password.
 - Generating strong passwords.